eyalz800/zpp_hypervisor/README.md

 Make sure the `./environment.config` file contains your correct paths and settings in your environment:
 1. Adjust the `BUILD_DRIVERS` configuration to build Linux/Windows/UEFI drivers or both.
+To compile just the hypervisor, leave `BUILD_DRIVERS` empty.
 2. Change `HYPERVISOR_WAIT_FOR_DEBUGGER` to whether or not you wish the hypervisor to wait for debugging.
 3. For Linux driver build: